570-386-4547 info@christfc.net

 • Adoption of the Faith Planning/Budget becomes congregational authorization of expenditures.

-• The Elders and Deacons are the gatekeepers of the adopted Faith Planning.
+• The Elders are the gatekeepers of the adopted Faith Planning.

 Nehemiah Principle